9.3K

 With the decline of the Grange movement during the early part of the twentieth century, new instruments were developed to sustain the vitality of Vermont’s agricultural community.
 The Smith-Lever Act, passed by Congress in 1914 to provide for “the advancement of agriculture,” funded the fledgling Vermont Extension Service, operating under the aegis of the University of Vermont.
 Monies were channeled into three broad program areas, each to be administered by the Extension Service.
 The first was designed to promote extensive agricultural experimentation, the second sponsored “home demonstrations” across the state to acquaint farm families with innovations in “scientific” farming, and the third organized boys’ and girls’ clubs to “teach them how to manage, grow, and prepare market crops and animals and to demonstrate how to save surplus products by home canning.”
 Lest this language prove somewhat less than alluring, 4-H clubs, specifying “head, heart, health, and hands,” were born.

-For more background on this episode, visit: //vermonthistory.org/4-h-in-vermont-1914
+For more background on this episode, visit: https://vermonthistory.org/4-h-in-vermont-1914

 Comments (0)